Skip to main content

 Time series per citizenship

-It is worth noting that recognition rates for most of the main citizenships differ wildly from each other but tend to remain relatively steady over time.
-For example, in November and December 2023, Bangladeshis continued to have a recognition rate of around 7% which in line with long term trends months.
-However, there are recent exceptions, such as Iraqis for whom the recognition rate has peaked twice over the last two years fluctuating between 25% and 60%, and Ukrainians for whom the recognition rate jumped from around 15% prior to Russia’s full-scale invasion, to more than 90% thereafter.
-However, by far the most significant changes in recent times took place for:
+It is worth noting that recognition rates for most of the main citizenships differ wildly from each other but in themselves tend to remain relatively stable over time.
+For example, in April 2024, Georgians continued to have a recognition rate of around 3% which is in line with long-term trends.
+However, there are exceptions to this general observation:

 Across receiving countries